aspose-words/Aspose.Words-API-References/english/net/aspose.words.tables/cellmerge/_index.md

 ---
 title: Enum CellMerge
 second_title: Aspose.Words for .NET API Reference
-description: Specifies how a cell in a table is merged with other cells in C#
+description: Aspose.Words.Tables.CellMerge enum.
+Specifies how a cell in a table is merged with other cells in C#
 type: docs
 weight: 6040
 url: /net/aspose.words.tables/cellmerge/